arthurkiller/JSON-to-map/README.md

 # JSON-to-map
-convert the json into a string <---> string map
+Convert the json into a string <---> string map

 the key can be set into multi-prefix style to make sure if there get some keys in the same.
 ```